TheAppNerd/privacy.github.io/README.md

 ---

 ## Widgets

-Every Bit Counts includes Home Screen widgets that display your spending summaries.
+Jotter includes Home Screen widgets that display your spending summaries.
 Widget data (today's spending, budget progress, weekly totals) is shared between the main app and the widget extension via a shared app group container on your device.
 This data does not leave your device.

 ---

 ## Push Notifications
 If you grant notification permission, the app schedules local notifications on your device (e.g. spending reminders).
 Notification content is generated locally and is not sent through any external server.

 ---

 ## Data We Do Not Collect
 We do not collect, store, or have access to:

 - Your name, email address, or contact information (unless you email us directly for support)